Literature and Creative Writing at UEA

 Independent study

 From week to week, you’ll be expected to spend a significant amount of time on independent study, writing and redrafting poems, preparing feedback on your peers’ work, and reading widely in poetry and relevant criticism.
-And you’ll work independently towards your dissertation towards the end of your course.
+And you’ll work independently towards your dissertation at the end of your course.

 UK and International fee-paying students.
 Choose UK or International above to see relevant information.
 The entry point is in September each year.